secondteacher/Pulaumalaysia/README.md

-# Pulaumalaysia is exercisr for mapboxstorytelling on transition between data layer.
-Check this link for xiz: https://secondteacher.github.io/mapboxstory1/
+# Pulaumalaysia is exercise for mapboxstorytelling on transition between data layer.
+Check this link for viz: https://secondteacher.github.io/mapboxstory1/